-- The user interface for ICT solutions must be simple, intuitive, personalised and adaptable to the changing abilities and requirements of primary end-users. - Solutions must be reliable and safe and ensure security, ethics and privacy by design. - Solutions should be based on existing standards and open platforms in order to improve interoperability.
+- Proposed solutions must be based on realistic and achievable targets. - The user interface for ICT solutions must be simple, intuitive, personalised and adaptable to the changing abilities and requirements of primary end-users. - Solutions must be reliable and safe and ensure security, ethics and privacy by design. - Solutions should be based on existing standards and open platforms in order to improve interoperability.
 If solutions are not based on existing standards, this decision must be justified within the proposal.